LiD-FL: Towards List-Decodable Federated Learning: Experiments

 \paragraph{Models and parameters.} For both datasets, we simulate a distributed system with $1$ server and $35$ clients.
-We run experiments for $3$ levels of Byzantine fraction: $0.4$, $0.6$, and $0.8$, i.e.\ $14$, $21$, and $28$ out of $35$ clients are malicious.
+We perform experiments for $3$ levels of Byzantine fraction: $0.4$, $0.6$, and $0.8$.
 For the FEMNIST dataset, we train a logistic regression (LR) classifier for convex optimization and a convolutional neural network (CNN) for non-convex optimization, respectively.
 For the CIFAR-10 dataset, we train a CNN model.
 Detailed model architecture and hyperparameter settings are deferred to the appendix.

 Once the training process is complete, each client tests all models in the global list using its local test dataset.
 We then calculate the average test accuracy across all clients for each model and present the highest accuracy as the test result.
 We repeat each experiment for $5$ times, each with a different random seed, and report the average test result across the $5$ runs \footnote{Standard deviations across runs are shown in the appendix.}.
 The implementation is based on PRIOR\footnote{\url{https://github.com/BDeMo/pFedBreD_public}}.